easttennesseecc-star/Q-Top-Dog-IDE/PHASE1_VS_PHASE2_COMPARISON.md

 ## Conclusion

-**Phase 2 transforms Q-IDE's LLM system from a basic configuration tool to a complete, production-ready OAuth authentication platform.**
+**Phase 2 transforms Top Dog's LLM system from a basic configuration tool to a complete, production-ready OAuth authentication platform.**

 From manual API key entry to secure, automated OAuth flows with local credential storage and comprehensive validation.